Struggling from financial hardship? Apply for a Scholarship

 Simon has extensive experience in land management related disciplines with over 22 years of practice across Agriculture, Forestry and Mining.
 He has worked for leading Australian and International companies across acquisitions, market development and complex land management investments.

-Most recently he was appointed COO and Exec Director Commercial for Victoria’s largest land manager ‘Parks Victoria’ – within this role he was accountable for the appropriate commercialization of the 5 million hectare estate.
+He was appointed COO and Exec Director Commercial for Victoria’s largest land manager ‘Parks Victoria’ – within this role he was accountable for the appropriate commercialization of the 5 million hectare estate.

 He was Head of Public Affairs and Asian Markets for the Coles Group.
 His strong experience in the food and rural sectors was invaluable in leading Coles’ stakeholder engagement and sustainability programs, as well as managing the $50 million Nurture Fund.
 Prior to Coles, Simon was CEO of the National Farmers’ Federation, where he was appointed to co-create a refreshed vision for Australian Agriculture and lead a complex Transformation Agenda.

 He has recently located back to his home state of Tasmania running a stud beef farm and vineyard with his wife and three daughters.
+He was recently appointed CEO of ABEL Energy.

 Natalie Sommerville